torayeff/fanucpy/README.md

-# fanucpy
-# Python package for FANUC industrial robots
+# fanucpy: Python package for FANUC industrial robots

 ## Software contents
 The package consists of two parts: